SantaClaas/elmish-web-components/README.md

 ## Roadmap 🛣️

-- Allow easy separation of styling and markup for components
+- Allow easy separation of styling and markup for components ✅
 - Create new app after user wants to authorize with server for that server and persist credentials in storage
-- Implement easy routing
+- Simplify route state management (Routing)

+## Backlog

+- Allow sharing styles between components
+  - This extends "Allow easy separation of styling and markup for components"